-For a list of pseudo-DINs corresponding to active ingredients used for compounding, please see: expressscripts.ca/health-care-downloads-and-resources.
+A list of pseudo-DINs corresponding to active ingredients used for compounding will be available for viewing on the Provider's Account on the ESC Pharmacy Provider Website.
 For compound claim submissions, indicate the DIN or pseudo-DIN of the highest cost eligible ingredient and the Extemporaneous Compound Code corresponding to the medication type.